 Description Check Condensate piping is installed correctly on indoor units.
 Material used is acceptable under local code.
 Insulated as necessary to prevent condensation.
 All condensate vertical risers are equal to or less than 27-1/2 inches from the bottom of the indoor unit.
 Indoor units with condensate pumps are level.
 Units with gravity drains are level or slightly canted toward the drain connection and are supported properly.
-Pumped condensate drain lines are properly connected (do not have traps, and connect to the top surface of the main drain line).
+Pumped condensate drain lines are properly connected (on the tops of the main drain line).
 Multi F / Multi F MAX with LGRED gravity condensate drain line is connected and routed where it properly drains away or, if installed in a mechanical room, was connected and properly routed to a drain connection.
 All condensate lines are properly insulated to prevent condensation.